The National Curriculum for Physical Education aims to ensure that all pupils:

 - lead healthy, active lives

 Physical Education is a chance for pupils who do not enjoy being in the classroom to showcase what they can do.
-As well as improving fitness, it teaches respect, discipline, team work, communication skills and resilience which are all vital skills in all areas of the curriculum.
+As well as improving fitness, it teaches respect, discipline, team work, communication skills and resilience which are all vital skills in every area of the curriculum.

 Implementation: How is the curriculum being delivered?